Jackintheboxbournemouth.co.uk

 and ultimately to a cavity (hole) in the tooth.

-Dental caries can cause toothache, distress and discomfort to toddlers, stop them sleeping and eating, and lead to reduced food intake, behavioural disturbances and parental concerns about appearance.2 the first teeth are as important as
+Dental caries can cause toothache, distress and discomfort to toddlers, stop them sleeping and eating, and lead to reduced food intake, behavioural disturbances and parental concerns about appearance.2

 adult teeth

 The first teeth are just as prone to dental caries as permanent teeth.
 It is important to take special care of a child's mouth in order to prevent dental decay and to avoid dental extractions and fillings.
-Prevalence of

 dental caries